eclipse-openj9/openj9-docs/docs/dump_javadump.md

 ### TITLE

 The first section of the Java dump file provides information about the event that triggered the production of the dump.
-In the following example you can see that a `vmstop` event triggered the dump at a specified date and time.
+In the following example, you can see that a `vmstop` event triggered the dump at a specified date and time.

 ```
 0SECTION       TITLE subcomponent dump routine